2022 Survey Shows MQTT Adoption is High for Industry 4.0

 Companies are still gaining knowledge of Sparkplug, with 7% saying they currently use Sparkplug in deployed systems, another 7% indicating they plan to use it, 13% considering it, and 37% saying they need to learn more about Sparkplug.
 Another 36% say they’ve never heard of Sparkplug.
 The updated specification is expected this Fall which should help companies better understand and implement Sparkplug, which is a vendor-neutral specification for data formats, topic structures, state management, and how topologies should be structured in IIoT scenarios.
 Last year’s survey indicated just 4% of respondents had deployed Sparkplug, so while it is on the rise to 7% deployed, it is still in its infancy.

 In addition to gaining knowledge about MQTT and Sparkplug usage and awareness, the survey attempts to get a clear picture of how fast companies are adopting IIoT strategies.
 While Industry 4.0 adoption has accelerated in recent years, a third of survey respondents (33%) said they are still researching IIoT.
-Another 31% say they are implementing their IIoT strategy and have systems in production, while 17% are actively developing their IIoT strategy, 10% have begun development but have not deployed into production, and 8% are at the proof of concept phase.
+Another 31% say they are implementing their IIoT strategy and have systems in production, while 17% are actively developing their IIoT strategy, 10% have begun development but have not deployed into production, and 8% are at the proof of concept phase.The survey also asked additional questions such as the greatest benefits expected from IIoT implementation, implementation challenges, who is leading IIoT strategy, and the use of cloud computing.
+You can get a copy of the complete report here.

 The report was written and sponsored by HiveMQ based on the data from the IIoT World Survey.
 HiveMQ markets an MQTT-based messaging platform and to avoid influencing the survey results, was not identified to respondents as the sponsor of the survey.
 We look forward to continuing to understand how manufacturers are implementing IIoT and how MQTT and Sparkplug act as key enablers.

-author Allison Yrungaray
+Allison Yrungaray

-Allison Yrungaray is Head of Communications at HiveMQ.
+Allison Yrungaray is Director of Communications at HiveMQ.
 She has 20 years of experience in high-tech marketing and public relations, much of it focused on the Internet of Things.
 She has written hundreds of technical articles and achieved media placements in the Wall Street Journal, New York Times, Forbes and other leading publications.